 PowerRay can be purchased in 2 possible bundles:

-- Explorer for $899: you’ll have PowerRay, controller, and base station
+- Explorer for $899: contains PowerRay, controller, and base station

-- Wizard for $999: you’ll have everything in the PowerRay Explorer bundle plus bait drop, PowerSeeker FishFinder, and ZEISS VR ONE Plus goggle
+- Wizard for $999: same as in the PowerRay Explorer bundle plus bait drop, PowerSeeker FishFinder, and ZEISS VR ONE Plus goggle

 At this difference in price, we recommend you buy the Wizard package: you’ll have the full experience for an additional $100!